jordonedavidson/solr-mcp/PROJECT_SUMMARY.md

 # SOLR MCP Server - Project Summary

+The original code for this project was generated from the Agent feature of the Warp 2 terminal.

+## Original Prompt

+> I would like an MCP server written in python that will expose search functions to a SOLR engine.
+This MCP server should be fully documented in the code and include unit and functional tests.
+The location and indicies of the SOLR server and any other necessary connection information can be provided via a .env file.
+If any LLM integration is required in the MCP server code please assume that it will be provided via Ollama.
+Please also provide a full breakdown of the system in a markdown file called SYSTEM_DETAILS.md as well as a comprehensive README.md file outlining deployment and usage of the MCP server.

 ## 🎉 Project Complete!

 I have successfully created a comprehensive MCP server for Apache SOLR search functionality.
 This is a production-ready implementation with all the features you requested.